midarrlabs/midarr-server/README.md

 ### Admin account

-An admin account will be initialised for you on server startup, provided you have these `environment` variables configured.
+This will be initialised for you on server startup, provided you have these `environment` variables configured.
 Login with these credentials, and access the `Settings` page to configure your server.

 ```yaml
 environment: